 A MICROBREWERY WITH A BIG AMBITION

-We use traditional brewing techniques and equipment to produce the finest ales for the modern palate.
+Tollgate Brewery employs traditional brewing techniques and equipment to craft exceptional ales tailored for modern tastes.

-The Tollgate Brewery story began in 2005 on the old Woodville site of Brunt, Bucknall & Co, known as the Wooden Box Brewery, the first brewery to be established in the Burton area in 1832.
-Woodville was formerly Wooden Box, named after the famous toll booth on the road between Ashby de la Zouch and Burton-upon-Trent.
-The area around the Woodville roundabout (the modern equivalent of the toll booth) is still known as ‘Tollgate’ from which our brewery takes its name.
+Established in 2005 at the historic Woodville site of Brunt, Bucknall & Co., also known as the Wooden Box Brewery, Tollgate Brewery marks the revival of brewing in Burton since 1832.
+Originally named Wooden Box after the famous toll booth between Ashby de la Zouch and Burton-upon-Trent, the area became known as ‘Tollgate,’ inspiring the brewery’s name.

 The National Forest